 Companies can be founded by natural or legal entities, Hungarians and foreign nationals alike.

-The founders of a company must first sign the company’s constitutive document, after which an attorney-at law (a member of the Hungarian bar) must countersign and file it to the competent Court of Registration with the other documents necessary for the foundation of the company.
+The founders of a company must first sign the company’s constitutive document after which an attorney-at law (a member of the Hungarian bar) must countersign and file it to the competent Court of Registration with the other documents necessary for the foundation of the company.
 The company is established by the court’s act of registration.
-A company’s fundamental corporate data (articles of incorporation) and its internal regulations are set forth in its constitutive document, i.e. (i) articles of association, or (ii) deed of foundation, or (iii) statutes depending on the corporate form.
+A company’s fundamental corporate data (instrument of incorporation) and its internal regulations are set forth in its constitutive document, i.e. (i) articles of association, or (ii) deed of foundation, or (iii) statutes depending on the corporate form.

 - company name;

 - a list of the company’s founding parties, with their respective addresses;